wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 ### `WpCliConfigStep`

-This step automatically generates a [`wp-cli.yml`](https://make.wordpress.org/cli/handbook/config/#config-files) in the project root where the only setting there is the WordPress path, allowing WP CLI commands to be ran on the project root, without even the need to pass the `--path` argument every time (see WP CLI [documentation](https://make.wordpress.org/cli/handbook/config/#global-parameters)).
+This step automatically generates in the project root a [`wp-cli.yml`](https://make.wordpress.org/cli/handbook/config/#config-files) that only contain setting for the WordPress path, allowing WP CLI commands to be ran on the project root, without the need to pass the `--path` argument every time (see WP CLI [documentation](https://make.wordpress.org/cli/handbook/config/#global-parameters)).

 The only setting affect this step is the `wordpress-install-dir` specific of [WordPress core installer](https://github.com/johnpbloch/wordpress-core-installer) which will tell where WordPress is located.